pycascades/welcome-wagon-2019/index.rst

 Kickstart your PyCascades 2019 by joining us at the pre-conference social on Friday February 22nd from 6:00-8:00pm at the AT&T Lounge.
-Be one of the first to receive your own personalized PyCascades badge, and bonus, you'll get to enjoy some tacos from Tacos Chukis and non-alcoholic beverages.
+Be one of the first to receive your own personalized PyCascades badge, and bonus, you'll get to enjoy some tacos from `El Camion <http://www.elcamionseattle.com/menu/>`_ and non-alcoholic beverages.

  - *Where*: `AT&T Lounge on Capitol Hill, 800 E Thomas St., Seattle <https://goo.gl/maps/LKE1P48uWgH2>`_
  - *Time*: Between Friday, February 22nd, 2019 @ 6-8pm